NikhithaMara/EBS-Volume-Type-Auto-Conversion-using-AWS-Lambda-and-EventBridge/Readme.md

 - A new EBS volume is created (e.g., by EC2 launch or manually).
 - EventBridge rule listens for createVolume events from the EC2 service.
 - The rule triggers a Lambda function, passing the event as input.
-- The Lambda:
-  - Extracts the volume ARN from the event (resources key).
-  - Parses the Volume ID from the ARN.
-  - Calls ec2.modify_volume() via Boto3 to change the type to gp3.
+- Lambda function extracts the volume ARN from the event (resources key),Parses the Volume ID from the ARN, Calls ec2.modify_volume() via Boto3 to change the type to gp3.

 #### Design Features of why did I chose AWS Lambda/Cloudwatch Eventbridge/Cloudwatch logs:
-✅ Because this uses Lambda, there's no infrastructure to manage.
-AWS handles scaling automatically, so even if multiple volumes are created at the same time, the Lambda will handle them in parallel without any manual intervention.
+- Used Lambda, as there's no infrastructure to manage.
+AWS handles scaling automatically, so even if multiple volumes are created at the same time, the Lambda will handle  them in parallel without any manual intervention and I will pay only for the time executed and only for the number of times it triggered.

-✅ CloudWatch Logs are used to monitor Lambda execution.
+- CloudWatch Logs are used to monitor Lambda execution else I don't know the status of the function.
 This is essential for debugging and verifying whether the function ran   successfully, especially since Lambda runs in the background.

-✅ EventBridge (formerly called CloudWatch Events) listens for events like createVolume and routes them to Lambda — since EBS doesn't have built-in trigger support, EventBridge acts as the event listener.
+- EventBridge (formerly called CloudWatch Events) listens for events like createVolume and routes them to Lambda — since EBS doesn't have built-in trigger support,EventBridge acts as the event listener and a middleman between EBS and Lambda.

 #### ✅ Prerequisites:
 - Set up an AWS Lambda function that gets triggered by an event.